 Dough that includes 3-3.5% soy flour resists fat when fried.
 It’s a great inclusion for fried bread products such as doughnuts.

-Lecithin is also found in egg yolks creates foaming.
+Lecithin, also found in egg yolks creates foaming when heated.
 This offers a small increase in the rise of the dough as it traps more CO2.

 Soy flour does produce swelling once baked.
 When levels of over 4% are used this will have a negative effect on the bread.
 The use of sodium stearoyl-2-lactylate (SSL) can correct the shrinking somewhat.
 At the levels of 10 and above, SSL was not effective in preventing the decrease in size.